Good morning everyone,

 Reliable Information on the Covid 19 Outbreak

-The COVID 19 outbreak continues to dwarf all other news events and profoundly affects all of our daily lives.
-As we have seen repeatedly, misinformation and dangerous healthcare advice can come from even the most prominent members of our society.
+The COVID 19 outbreak continues to be a dominant news event and profoundly affects all of our daily lives.
+As we have seen repeatedly, misinformation, poor and irresponsible role modeling, and dangerous healthcare advice can come from even the most prominent members of our society.
 The Massachusetts Emergency Management Agency (MEMA) website is an excellent source of science based and accurate information.
 The link to MEMA is: https://www.mass.gov/info-details/covid-19-updates-and-information

 MMA Elections: MMA is seeking to fill the following positions for the 2020/21 school year: Chairperson/co-chairperson, High School Treasurer.
 These are two-year positions.
 For more information, please email MMA firstname.lastname@example.org.